hapostgres/pg_auto_failover/README.md

 ## Dependencies

 At runtime, pg_auto_failover depends on only Postgres.
-Both Postgres version 10, 11, and 12 are currently supported.
+Postgres versions 10, 11, and 12 are currently supported.

 At buildtime. pg_auto_failover depends on Postgres server development package like any other Postgres extensions (the server development package